 - Default distributed firewall rule

-For more information about how the NSX software enforces firewall rules, see Change the Order of a Firewall Rule in the NSX Administration documentation.
+For more information about how the NSX Data Center for vSphere software enforces firewall rules, see Change the Order of a Firewall Rule in the NSX Data Center for vSphere documentation.